Opinion | The U.S. can’t meet its responsibilities alone. That’s why we believe in NATO.

 Alliances are not a burden; they are a benefit to both our individual and our collective security.
 Our shared principles of democracy, individual liberty and the rule of law do not make us more vulnerable; they make us stronger as a team.

 Our work to secure a more peaceful and prosperous future requires leadership and bold action.
-It demands an ironclad commitment to ourselves and to each other to ensure the Alliance remains strong militarily.
+It demands an ironclad commitment to ourselves and to each other to ensure the alliance remains strong militarily.
 Under the president’s leadership, the United States is ready again to make that commitment.

 We are ready to consult together, decide together and act together.